jrbarnhart/brighter-api/README.md

 The `ConfigModule` in the project is set to look for this `.env` file in the root directory, so ensure it is correctly placed and configured before attempting to use these features.

 ---

+## Usage

+After starting the server, the API will be available at `http://localhost:3000` by default.
+Use tools like [Postman](https://www.postman.com/) or `curl` to test the endpoints.

+You can also go to the server url/api to see the Swagger UI which lists all the endpoints.

 ## License